Total Shape is a reader-supported site. Purchases made through links may earn a commission. Learn more.

 A person doing a devil press

-The devil’s press is a compound full-body movement that combines a dumbbell clean and a burpee, with an overhead press at the end.
+As a trainer, I always recommend the devil's press, a compound full-body exercise that merges a dumbbell clean and a burpee, topped off with an overhead press to my clients.

 Follow these steps to perform devil presses: